 Lytham Sandhills, painting by Richard Ansdell RA

 Conservation funded by Lytham Civic Society who had recently been left a considerable sum of money.
-A conversation between Marion Coupe, Chairman of the CS, and Margaret Race, Chairperson of the Friends, resulted in part of the bequest funding this work.
+A conversation between Marion Coupe, Chair of the CS, and Margaret Race, Chair of the Friends, resulted in part of the bequest funding this work.

 Loch Nagar, painting by Alfred de Breanski Snr